phptuts/basketballapp/README.md

 Hint use this article to see if you can find away to send the query params without manually constructing them in the string. https://webtips.dev/solutions/send-query-params-in-get-and-post-in-javascript

+## Challenge 44

+Create a table to display the admin page.
+Each row should have an id, home team, an away team, game time, edit link, and update score link.